brainhackorg/brainhack_cloud/content/en/tutorials/vm.md

 later.

 **Note:** it's not possible to shrink a volume!
-Only increasing the size is possible, so start small and increase when needed).
+Only increasing the size is possible, so start small and increase when needed.
+Increasing the size is even possible while the instance is running and will not interrupt your work :)

 The rest of the defaults are
 sensible.